automationhacks/automationhacks.github.io/_posts/2020-03-02-how-to-setup-reportportal-on-a-local-docker-instance.md

 <pre class="wp-block-preformatted">docker-compose -p reportportal up -d --force-recreate</pre>

 Report portal recommends you use allocate at least 3 GB of ram and this could be set up via the Docker desktop console.
-There are a bunch of other configurations we can make but let&#8217;s go with a minimal setup first
+There are a bunch of other configurations we can make but let's go with a minimal setup first

 We would revisit these in a future post.